matty-jones/blaskbot/README.md

 * A rudimentary permissions engine that restricts certain commands from being executed by non-mods
 * A load of fun/useful bot commands (listed below)
 * Connection to twitch and twitter APIs
+* `Lurker Protection' - the bot won't call you out in chat until you've sent at least one message during the stream!

 ## Current commands: ##